rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-I think we want to do this because it simultaneously eliminates two well-known and unnecessary volatile footguns (data races and tearing) and opens interesting new possibilities in interprocess communication.
+This effprt seems worthwhile because it simultaneously eliminates two well-known and unnecessary volatile footguns (data races and tearing) and opens interesting new possibilities in interprocess communication.

 But although this feature may seem simple, its design space is actually remarquably large, and a great many alternatives were considered before reaching the current design proposal.
-Here is a map of some design knobs that I explored:
+Here are some design knobs that were explored:

 ## Extending `AtomicXyz`
 [extending-atomicxyz]: #extending-atomicxyz